emmajanedrews/base-template/_posts/2017-02-06-us-housing-market-is-moving-into-buy-territory.md

 ![](/uploads/versions/gresh-feb20---x----320-175x---.jpg)

 The index examines the entire US housing market and then isolates 23 major cities for comparison.
-The researchers “measure the relationship between purchasing property and building wealth through a buildup in equity versus renting a comparable property and investing in a portfolio of stocks and bonds.”&nbsp;
+The researchers “measure the relationship between purchasing property and building wealth through a buildup in equity versus renting a comparable property and investing in a portfolio of stocks and bonds.”

 While most of the metropolitan markets examined moved further into buy territory (16 of the 23), markets like Dallas, Denver, and Houston are currently deep into rent territory.
 In these three markets, it is estimated that renting will top homeownership 7 out of 10 times.